ReiErt/Embedded_C/README.md

- ﻿# Embedded projects in C for the Atmega328p all projects are written bare metal in rtl
+Embedded projects in C for the Atmega328p

+All projects are written bare metal in rtl.